Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Methodology

 During the Fine-tuning PLMs with BYOL phase, we optimize the PLMs for domain adaption in KGs using the loss $\mathcal{L}_{\theta,\xi}$, which is computed according to Eq.\eqref{eq:byol1}.
 The \emph{online} parameters $\theta$ are updated by a stochastic optimization step to make the predictions $q_\theta(\mathbf{z_\theta})$ closer to $\mathbf{z'_\xi}$ for each triple, while the target parameters $\phi$ are updated by Eq.\eqref{eq:byol2}.
 To symmetrize this loss, we also swap the input of the \emph{online} and \emph{target} encoder.

-During the Structured Triple Knowledge Learning phase, we use contrastive loss with additive margin \cite{wang2022simkgc} to simultaneously optimize the structure and PLMs objectives:
+In the Structured Triple Knowledge Learning phase, we use contrastive loss with additive margin \cite{wang2022simkgc} to simultaneously optimize the structure and PLMs objectives:

-where $\tau$ denotes the temperature parameter, $t'_i$ denotes the $i$-th negative tail, $\phi(h,r,t)$ is the score function as in Eq.\eqref{eq:score_transE}, Eq.\eqref{eq:score_rotatE}, Eq.\eqref{eq:score2_transE} and Eq.\eqref{eq:score2_rotatE}, and the additive margin $\gamma > 0$ encourages the model to increase the score of the correct triple $(h,r,t)$.
+where $\tau$ denotes the temperature parameter, $t'_i$ denotes the $i$-th negative tail, $\phi(h,r,t)$ is the score function as in Eq.\eqref{eq:score_transE}, Eq.\eqref{eq:score_rotatE}, and the additive margin $\gamma > 0$ encourages the model to increase the score of the correct triple $(h,r,t)$.

-The loss $\mathcal{L}$ is computed across all positive triples in the minibatch, and entities within the same batch can serve as negatives.
-This extensively utilized in-batch negative strategy \cite{chen2020simple,wang2022simkgc} enables the efficient reuse of entity embeddings for bi-encoder models.